 5) One Stop Shopping

 Yoga therapy is interested in all aspects of the self: the physical body, pranic body, mental states and emotions, the unconscious workings of the mind, the heart and its connection to all.
 Yoga Therapists are trained in practices to facilitate healing connection and balance within all of these parts.
 For many, this holistic approach can alleviate suffering across the spectrum of their experience.
-This may eliminate or reduce the need to obtain help from different individuals which is often important since the cost in both money and time can be overwhelming, especially when working with chronic conditions.
+This may eliminate or reduce the need to obtain help from different individuals which is often important since the cost in both money and time can be overwhelming, especially when working with chronic conditions such as sciatica, arthritis or scoliosis to name a few.

-There are, of course, many more reasons to work with a Yoga Therapist!
+There are, of course, many more reasons to work with a Yoga Therapist and you can read about how it differs from physical therapy here!
 May this short list inspire you to continue your healing with yoga therapy and please spread the word by sharing this writing.

 May the healing power of yoga continue to spread,